E-Vertin/Pixel-fonts-magisk/README.md

 # Pixel-fonts-magisk
 A simple Magisk module to apply Google Sans family fonts extracted from a Pixel 9 running Android 15 QPR1 globally.

+From v1.1 on,  font mapping configuration file provided by this module can be a template for applying custom fonts.

+*For `/system/etc/font_fallback.xml`, consult Line 210 and Line 244.*

+*For `/system/etc/fonts.xml`, consult Line 340 and Line 504.*

 **ONLY VERIFIED ON LINEAGE OS 22.1 WITH APATCH**

 ## Disclaimer